exo-archives/aio-ecm-wcm/patch/WCM-2858/readme.txt

     * Status: Error when moving document containing illegal jcr characters
     * CCP Issue: CCP-483, Product Jira Issue: WCM-2858
     * Complexity: LOW
-    * Impacted Client(s): CG95 and probably all.
-    * Client expectations (date/content): N/A

 The Proposal
 Problem description

-What is the problem to fix ?
+What is the problem to fix?

     * Exception when trying to drag and drop a binary file with name containing illegal JCR characters

 Fix description

-How the problem is fixed ?
+How is the problem fixed?

     * Encode the node path (by URLEncoder) before moving files.

-Patch informations:
+Patch information:

     * Final files to use should be attached to this page (Jira is for the dicussion)